lexandro/integration/README.md

 ## Deploy/run

-Java app is available on localhost:8080 and the passed security settings is mandatory for some virtualized environment, otherwise the startup takes 30 mins o.O
+Java app is available on localhost:8080 and the passed security settings is mandatory for some virtualized environment, otherwise the startup takes 30 mins o.O.
+To run the app you could configure your MongoDB access or use the following I generated for reviewers (that differs from my dev instance):

+  mongodb://appdirect:Test-2015@ds027698.mongolab.com:27698/imaginarium-dev

+FIXME

 ```
     java -DMONGO_URI=<mongodb connection string> -Djava.security.egd=file:/dev/urandom -jar imaginarium.jar
 ```